Book a meeting with the TeqBlaze team at CES!More

 Statistics data to consider

-mobile app market by 2025In-app advertising will reach a third of the global mobile app market by 2025
+Mobile app market by 2025In-app advertising will reach a third of the global mobile app market by 2025

 As you can see in the image, most people choose in-app advertising because this approach is the sincerest answer to how to monetize an app.